OpenTelemetry guide for Flask and SQLAlchemy

 What is Uptrace?

-You can install Uptrace by downloading a DEB/RPM package or a pre-compiled binary.
+You can get started with Uptrace by downloading a DEB/RPM package or a pre-compiled Go binary.

 In this tutorial, you will be instrumenting a toy app that uses Flask and SQLAlchemy database client.
 You can retrieve the source code with the following command: